MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Results and discussion

 \subsection{AGN fraction throughout the merger process}

 We first compare the AGN fraction of paired/merger galaxies to the respective control group at different bins of projected separation between pairs, as shown in the top panel of Fig.~\ref{fig:merger_AGNfraction}.
-The AGN fraction of galaxy pairs at projected separations below 20 kpc (where pairs with tidal features become the dominant population) starts to increase notoriously, reaching a value of 0.85 (1.42 times the AGN fraction of the control group in the respective bin) below 10 kpc.
-Then, the AGN fraction peaks with 0.89 at stage 3 (merger) and remains high throughout the rest of the merger process, although slightly decreasing towards the final stage.
-This behavior is consistent with that observed for massive galaxy dominated samples \citep[e.g.][]{Ellison2011, Satyapal2014, Barrows2023}, but paired massive galaxies start to show AGN excess at higher separations.
+The AGN fraction of galaxy pairs at projected separations below 20 kpc (where pairs with tidal features become the dominant population) starts to increase notoriously, reaching a value of 0.85 (1.41 times the AGN fraction of the control group in the respective bin) below 10 kpc.
+Then, the AGN fraction peaks with 0.89 at stage 3 (merger) and remains high throughout the rest of the merger process, although slightly decreasing toward the final stage.
+This behavior is consistent with that observed for massive galaxy dominated samples \citep[e.g.,][]{Ellison2011, Satyapal2014, Barrows2023}, but paired massive galaxies start to show AGN excess at higher separations.
 This indicates that the AGN-merger connection does extend to the low-mass domain, but the triggering separation scales down with stellar mass.
 Interestingly, when comparing the AGN fraction of all merger stages (bottom panel of Fig.~\ref{fig:merger_AGNfraction}) we find a distinct AGN fraction boost for stages 2-5.
-To confirm this we grouped stages 0-1 and 2-5 and performed a $\text{$\chi$}^{2}$-test of independence with which we found a very significant statistical difference between both groups ($p_{\mathrm{\chi}^{2}}=6\times10^{-9}$)\footnote{We also performed a post-hoc test which yielded seemingly consistent results, however some of the differences become much less significant due to the small size of some individual categories.}.
-Although this is consistent with the top panel of Fig.~\ref{fig:merger_AGNfraction}, as we expect to find more galaxies in stage 2 than stage 1 at smaller separations (and vice-versa for larger separations), it also suggests that only interactions from the first pass onwards trigger AGNs.
-We further investigated the effect of potential contamination by star formation emission in the AGN selection, and repeated the entire process removing the SF-AGN galaxies from our sample (Fig.~\ref{fig:merger_AGNfraction_NoSF-AGN}).
+To confirm this we grouped stages 0-1 and 2-5 and performed a $\text{$\chi$}^{2}$-test of independence with which we found a very significant statistical difference between both groups ($p_{\mathrm{\chi}^{2}}=6\times10^{-9}$)\footnote{We also performed a post hoc test, which yielded seemingly consistent results.
+However, some of the differences become much less significant due to the small size of some individual categories.}.
+Although this is consistent with the top panel of Fig.~\ref{fig:merger_AGNfraction}, as we expect to find more galaxies in stage 2 than stage 1 at smaller separations (and vice-versa for larger separations), it also suggests that only interactions from the first pass onward trigger AGNs.
+We further investigated the effect of potential contamination by SF emission in the AGN selection, and repeated the entire process removing the SF-AGN galaxies from our sample (Fig.~\ref{fig:merger_AGNfraction_NoSF-AGN}).
 After removing the SF-AGN, the AGN fractions are lower in general but a similar trend remains, having a higher AGN population for close pairs/mergers.
-In this case the same $\chi^{2}$-test yielded a smaller but still significant difference ($p_{\chi^{2}}=0.04$), although the AGN fraction boost seems to already take place at stage 1 (i.e. before the first pass).
+In this case the same $\chi^{2}$-test yielded a smaller but still significant difference ($p_{\chi^{2}}=0.04$), although the AGN fraction boost seems to already take place at stage 1 (i.e., before the first pass).
 This is possibly due to the fact that galaxies at stage 1 have the lowest SFR values in the merger sequence (see Fig.~\ref{fig:SFR_stages}), meaning that the AGN fraction at this stage is likely less affected by the removal of SF-AGN from the sample.
 This could also explain the notorious drop for stage 4.
-Although the literature about AGNs in dwarf galaxy mergers is very scarce, we found that our results are in agreement with \citet{Micic2024}, who reported an enhancement in the frequency of X-ray identified AGN of grouped/paired dwarf galaxies when compared to non-interacting dwarf galaxies.
-Similarly, \citet{LaMarca2024} found an AGN excess in mergers compared to non-mergers based on MIR, X-ray and SED AGN identification methods, and in all their redshift bins.
-Although their work is not constricted to dwarf galaxies, their stellar mass distribution vs. redshift plot seems to indicate that in their lowest redshift bin ($0.1\leq z<0.31$) the stellar masses of the dominant population are within $10^{9} - 10^{10} \text{ M}_{\odot}$.
-This AGN excess in mergers has also been observed at much higher redshifts ($5.3\leq z<6.7$) by \citet{Duan2024} based on BPT and SED selection methods, and with a sample mostly composed of galaxies with $M_{\star}<10^{10} \text{ M}_{\odot}$.
-Considering the variety of sources and AGN selection methods, the evidence supporting an AGN-merger connection in the dwarf galaxy regime is quite robust, and we find that possibly this connection becomes observable from the first pass of the merger.